Friends of NACD District Grants Program

-The Friends of NACD Program enables individuals to support the nation’s nearly 3,000 conservation districts through cash donations to NACD.
-As Friends of NACD, individuals contribute at four donation levels (between $35 to $1500), with each level entitling members to specific benefits.
+Friends of NACD are individuals who support the nation’s nearly 3,000 conservation districts through cash donations to NACD.
+Individuals contribute at four donation levels (between $35 to $1500), with each level entitling members to specific benefits.

 Included as a benefit to Friends of NACD is the opportunity to support individual conservation districts through the Friends of NACD Grant Program.
-As of Fiscal Year 2020, donations through Friends of NACD will support up to four grants of up to $2,500 each.
-In February 2020, the first four Friends of NACD District Grants were awarded at NACD’s 2020 Annual Meeting in Las Vegas, Nevada.
+Since Fiscal Year 2020, Friends of NACD have awarded nearly $60,000 in grant funding to 24 districts across the country.
+Please see the list below for the 2023, 2022, 2021, and 2020 Friends of NACD District Grants Recipients.

 Listed alphabetically by state

 Bee Friendly Garden

 In connection with landowners, students, youth programs, and civic organizations, the Greene County Soil & Water Conservation District will station and maintain an active flow hive, with honeybees and a pollinator garden, to provide a visual example of the importance and value of pollinators and healthy ecosystems.

 Oxford County Soil & Water Conservation District

 The Oxford County Soil & Water Conservation District will create and install a climate resilience focused educational demonstration project at their Tenmile River Demonstration Forest.
 The project will show ways to improve forest resiliency to climate change by encouraging carbon storage in standing timber, increasing forest diversity with alternative forest products, crop plantings that can create sources of income, and enhancing soil health and conservation, while working with local schools and community groups.

 The Wilkes Soil & Water Conservation District will build a Mobile Soils Classroom and take it to schools and events to give students an immersive and interactive experience of the ground beneath their feet and teach the importance of soil health for the environment and food production.

 James River Soil Conservation District